 Your dog can also get skin tags that appear virtually anywhere on their bodies, but are more likely to be found on belly, chest, ears, eyelids, face, legs, lips, mouth, and neck.
 While small tags are not something to worry about, you should keep an eye on them and have them removed if they get too large, as they can break off and cause discomfort.
 For the most part, skin tags are harmless, but those that appear around your dog's mouth should be checked out by your vet to make sure they are not cancerous.

 Does My Dog Have Skin Tags?

 Skin tags are very similar in appearance to warts and are often mistaken for being skin cancer (bear in mind that they are not cancerous).
 They can appear virtually anywhere on your dog's body.
-If you happen to find one, chances are good that he has more elsewhere on his body.
+If you happen to find one, chances are good that they have more elsewhere on their body.